 The good news is that treatment is available for alcohol use disorder.
-This condition is not what describes people who just have too much fun with drunken friends but is actually a brain disease characterized by not being able to control how much one drinks.
-This becomes a problem when the person has difficulties managing his or her emotions even when not intoxicated.
+This condition is not what describes people who just have too much fun with drunken friends.
+But actually a brain disease characterized by not being able to control how much one drinks.
+This becomes a problem when the person has difficult managing his or her emotions even when not intoxicated.

-Many of the approaches employed in helping people kick the drinking habit are focused on behavior modification through counseling, taking charge of one’s own life, developing willpower, and other types of psychological intervention.
-These methods are regarded as inadequate because use of alcohol causes changes in the person’s brain that make it physiologically difficult to just quit.
-The hard and fast fact is that the chemical disorder in one’s brain that results in uncontrollable craving for alcohol drinks can only be treated with a chemical strategy.
+Many of the approaches employed in helping people kick the drinking habit focused on behavior modification.
+Through counseling, taking charge of one’s own life, developing willpower, and other types of psychological intervention.
+These methods regarded as inadequate because use of alcohol causes changes in the persons brain that make it physiologically difficult to just quit.
+The hard and fast fact is that the chemical disorder in one’s brain.
+That results in uncontrollable craving for alcohol drinks can only treated with a chemical strategy.

 Learn more from the C3 Foundation Here

 How is this disease best treated?

 A highly effective approach that has met remarkable success is The Sinclair Method or TSM.
 This uses a treatment strategy called pharmacological extinction which uses a drug to transform one’s habit-forming behavior into habit-erasing behavior.
 The opioid antagonist used in the treatment is administered over a period of time to reduce the patient’s craving for alcohol to its pre-addiction state.

 This seemingly revolutionary treatment method uses the opiate blocker naltrexone to address the addiction in an entirely different way.
 While this drug is traditionally prescribed only for patients.
 Who have already stopped drinking, the Sinclair Method requires the patient to continue drinking.
 Taking the medication an hour prior to drinking any alcoholic beverage.